Bardo91/gstreamer_launch/README.md

 ## Getting Started

-For windows GStreamer using the **development** installer.
+For windows GStreamer download and install both **runtime** and **development** installer.
 Link: https://gstreamer.freedesktop.org/download/
+Add the binaries folder to system PATH.

 For linux, install it from repositories.